Battery Recycling is Good

 Demand for Batteries

-Global demand for batteries is forecast to rise 7.8% per year to $120 billion in 2019.
+Global demand for batteries is forecast to rise 7.8% per year over the coming years.
 Rapidly expanding production of hybrid and electric cars in Europe and the US will help increase demand and will require extra efforts to recycle.

 In developing regions, improving levels of disposable income and consumer spending will support sales of high-drain electronics (such as mobile phones and personal computers), boosting demand replacement batteries.
 As incomes rise, a shift to better performing primary batteries (including alkaline and lithium types) is also expected to drive market advances in the developing world.
 Source: The Freedonia Group